Dr. Dana Elizabeth Weiner

 My current project explores the racialization of rights in early nineteenth century California and the California "Black Laws."

-I am available to supervise graduate students interested in a range of topics in colonial and United States history to 1877, including the history of activism and reform movements, the Old Northwest, women's and gender history, race, grassroots politics, and debates over rights.
+I am available to supervise graduate students interested in a range of topics in colonial and United States history to 1877, including the history of activism and reform movements, the U.S. West, the Old Northwest, women's and gender history, race, grassroots politics, and debates over rights.